fairlearn/fairlearn/README.md

 ## Current release

-- The current stable release is available at [Fairlearn v0.4.6](https://github.com/fairlearn/fairlearn/tree/v0.4.6).
+The current stable release is available at [Fairlearn v0.4.6](https://github.com/fairlearn/fairlearn/tree/v0.4.6).
+For older versions, see the [changelog](CHANGES.md) or [upgrading guide](https://fairlearn.github.io/contributor_guide/upgrading.html).

-- Our current version differs substantially from version 0.2 or earlier.
-Users of these older versions should visit our [onboarding guide](https://fairlearn.github.io/contributor_guide/development_process.html#onboarding-guide).
+Fairlearn is currently an **alpha** project.
+It started as a Python package to accompany the research paper, "A Reductions Approach to Fair Classification," ([Agarwal et al. 2018](https://arxiv.org/abs/1803.02453)), and we're working to translate that research into an open source toolkit that empowers data scientists and developers to assess and improve the fairness of their AI systems.

 ## What we mean by _fairness_